 Self-broadcasting isn’t exclusive to Asia though.
 Social video sites such as Youtube and Vine already allow online users to upload and publish their own clips and shows.
 Although these are a good place for creative video makers to start, they do not offer the same capabilities and features that companies such as Veoh do.

-Website such as this allow independent film makers to create a channel where they can allow viewers to preview, download and burn their products and even charge a rental fee.
+Websites such as this allow independent filmmakers to create a channel where they can allow viewers to preview, download and burn their products and even charge a rental fee.

 Veoh can syndicate video to personal Youtube, Myspace and Google accounts and make videos available from iPods and TV players, allowing viewers to be in complete control of what they watch.